siyul-park/uniflow/docs/architecture.md

    +-------------------------------------------------+
 ```

-The engine does not enforce the use of specific nodes.
-All nodes connect to the engine through extensions and can be freely added or removed according to the service needs.
+The engine does not enforce specific nodes.
+Nodes connect to the engine through extensions and can be freely added or removed based on service requirements.

-To effectively execute node specifications, two main processes—compilation and runtime—are employed.
-These processes help reduce complexity and optimize performance.
+To optimize execution, two key processes—compilation and runtime—are employed.
+These processes reduce complexity and improve performance.

 ## Workflow Modification

-The engine does not expose an API to users for modifying node specifications.
-Instead, the engine focuses solely on loading, compiling, and activating nodes to make them executable.
+The engine does not expose an API for directly modifying node specifications.
+Instead, it focuses on loading, compiling, and activating nodes to make them executable.

-To modify node specifications, users can update the database using a Command-Line Interface (CLI) or define workflows that provide an HTTP API to modify node specifications.
-Typically, such workflows are defined in the `system` namespace.
+Users can update node specifications by using a Command-Line Interface (CLI) or defining workflows that provide an HTTP API for modifications.
+Typically, these workflows are defined in the `system` namespace.

 ```yaml
 - kind: listener